yasir-fayrooz/Multi-threaded-segmented-memory-allocator/README.md

 - How the malloc function in C works (contiguous memory allocation, memory management techniques, freeing memory techniques and allocation techniques)
 - How threads work and the law of diminishing returns (amdahl's law).
 - Debugging multi-threaded programs (horrific)

+Read the Assignment spec folder for details of the assessment task i undertook